bgdl/phoenix_guides-examples/channels.md

 - PubSub

-The Phoenix PubSub layer consists of the `Phoenix.PubSub` module and a variety of modules for different adapters and their Genservers.
+The Phoenix PubSub layer consists of the `Phoenix.PubSub` module and a variety of modules for different adapters and their `GenServer`s.
 These modules contain functions which are the nuts and bolts of organizing Channel communication - subscribing to topics, unsubscribing from topics, and broadcasting messages on a topic.

 We can also define our own PubSub adapters if we need to.
 Please see the [Phoenix.PubSub docs](http://hexdocs.pm/phoenix/Phoenix.PubSub.html) for more information.